-Article 18518 - Term of office of the President of Georgia elected as a result of the 2018 Presidential Elections
+Article $185^{18}$ - Term of office of the President of Georgia elected as a result of the 2018 Presidential Elections

-The President of Georgia shall be elected in the elections of the President of Georgia to be held in 2018 on the basis of universal, equal and direct suffrage, by secret ballot.
+The President of Georgia shall be elected in the Presidential elections of Georgia to be held in 2018 on the basis of universal, equa and direct suffrage, by secret ballot.
 The same person may only be elected as President of Georgia twice in succession.

-Article 18519 - Determination of a sequence number for an electoral subject during the transitional period
+Article 185 - Determination of a sequence number for an electoral subject during the transitional period